SDGforskning/sdg-strings/SDG14_query_topic_WoS.md

 This document contains search strings for finding publications related to the topics in SDG 14 targets and indicators ("topic approach"; focus on recall, larger result set).
 We also have a version which finds publications related to the actions in SDG 14 targets and indicators ("action approach"; focus on precision, smaller result set), provided in the same repository as this file.
 For more explanation, see the Readme in this repository.

 This SDG is interpreted to be about the marine environment; however, certain topics are difficult to limit to only this environment without missing large numbers of works.
 In particular, fisheries research may not always use clear marine words, or may concern both marine and freshwater environments.
+Some important species move between freshwater and marine habitats (e.g. eel, salmon).
 Thus, the fishery-related targets (14.4, 14.6 and 14.b) are currently not limited using the *marine terms* below.
 All other areas are.

 A source of keywords for several targets was OECDs "Marine Protected Areas: Economics, Management and Effective Policy Mixes" (<a id="OECD">[OECD, 2017](#f5)</a>), and FAOs "State of World Fisheries and Aquaculture" (<a id="FAOfish">[FAO, 2018](#f8)</a>).
 In addition, during editing of this string (2021), we have consulted two other sets of queries for reference: <a id="Aurora">[Aurora Universities network (2020)](#f5)</a> and <a id="Els">[Rivest et al. (2021)](#f6)</a>.